Faisaul/state-corporate-taxes-labor-markets/README.md

 ![Pay Results](output/figures/pay_results.png)

-The pay estimate is more precise in the state-by-year fixed-effects specification and remains similar when highly manufacturing-intensive counties are excluded.
+The pay estimate is positive in the preferred state-by-year fixed-effects specification.
+It remains similar when highly manufacturing-intensive counties are excluded and remains positive, though smaller, after controlling for differential linear trends by initial manufacturing exposure.

 ## Descriptive Statistics